J2b2590/book_api/README.md

 ## Using unittest

-Go to test_book_search.py and click run test button next to tested functions
+Go to test_book_search.py and click run test button next to the functions being tested

 ### Test
 The first Test is testing user input to show that the user is not inputing blank data.

 The second Test is testing the book variable showing the title, author, and publisher are being stored once user input has been entered.